adambard/learnxinyminutes-docs/julia.html.markdown

 add(x...)  # this is equivalent to add(5,6)

-# You can define functions with optional positional arguments
+# You can define functions with optional positional arguments.
 function defaults(a, b, x=5, y=6)
     return "$a $b and $x $y"
 end